bumblebee4105/Hu-sidian/readme.md

 The Obsidian v4.py file is version 4 and has a locally generated gui. users can zoom in and out, move trough the graph and change graph forces like how users can do in the real Obsidian.
-V4 also adds a relyable way to search files based on their tags.
+V4 also adds a relyable way to search files based on their tags and users can now hover over nodes and they and their connections get highlighted.